vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

-The "real" name of a dependency is the digest of the tarball.
+The canonical identifier of a dependency is the digest of the tarball.
 Names such as `some-name` are just aliases.

 </div>